charles8191/mkdistro/README.md

 mkdistro is a simple utility to make a tiny GRUB/Toybox/Linux distro.
 It can easily be configured, by editing `build.sh`.

+> [!IMPORTANT]
+> This script only builds for x86_64 machines and will likely only work on such machines.

 ## Example

 Making a distro using default settings: